Justin-Kwan/bit-image/readme.md

 ### PostgreSQL

-Our Postgres database is managed by a single AWS RDS instance.
-This provides the convenience of any fully managed service, and the flexibility to scale and add read replicas to reduce load on our primary write instance if our load increases.
+The Postgres database is managed by a single AWS RDS instance.
+This provides the convenience of any fully managed service, and the flexibility to scale and add read replicas to reduce load on the primary write instance if traffic increases.

 ![Image description](docs/deployment/rds.png)